david-04/launchpad/README.md

 ## Features

-Launchpad is used to set up new TypeScript projects.
-This involves the following steps:
+Launchpad is a command-line tool for creating TypeScript projects from built-in templates.
+Initializing a new project involves the following steps:

 - Create common configuration files (like `tsconfig.json` and `package.json`)
-- Set up the package manager (`npm`, `pnpm`, or `yarn`)
+- Set up a package manager ([npm](https://www.npmjs.com/package/npm), [pnpm](https://pnpm.io), or [yarn](https://yarnpkg.com))
-- Set up a code formatter ([Prettier](https://prettier.io) or [Biome](https://biomejs.dev))
+- Set up a code formatter ([Biome](https://biomejs.dev) or [Prettier](https://prettier.io))
-- Set up a bundler ([esbuild](https://esbuild.github.io)) and a `d.ts` declaration bundler ([DTS Bundle Generator](https://www.npmjs.com/package/dts-bundle-generator))
+- Set up a bundler ([esbuild](https://esbuild.github.io)) and a declaration bundler ([DTS Bundle Generator](https://www.npmjs.com/package/dts-bundle-generator))
-- Integrate with [GNU Make](https://www.gnu.org/software/make/) through a framework of pre-configured rules and dependencies
+- Deploy a framework of pre-configured rules and dependencies for [GNU Make](https://www.gnu.org/software/make/)
-- Create a basic set of template source files with a matching Makefile
+- Create template source files with a matching Makefile
-- Configure the project according to the requirements (application or library, command line or web, CommonJS or ECMAScript modules)
+- Customize the project facets (app/lib, cli/web, cjs/esm)

 After a project has been created, launchpad takes care of its ongoing maintenance.
-Projects can be reconfigured and, for example, be switched to another formatter or package manager.
-When a newer version of launchpad is released, it can also uplift existing projects:
+Its reconfiguration feature can change a project's facets and, for example, switch it to a different code formatter or package manager.
+When a newer version of launchpad is released, it can automatically uplift existing projects.
+This involves the following steps:

 - Deploy the latest version of launchpad's default `tsconfig.json` and its built-in [GNU Make](https://www.gnu.org/software/make/) rules and dependencies
-- Maintain configuration files (like code formatter settings) to preserve compatibility with the respective tools' latest versions
+- Update configuration files (like code formatter settings) to preserve compatibility with the respective tools' latest versions
-- Switch development tools to launchpad's latest defaults (unless the current selection is pinned)
+- Automatically switch development tools to launchpad's latest defaults (unless the current selection is pinned)

 Launchpad aims to be an easy option for setting up new TypeScript projects and keeping them up-to-date as the tooling ecosystem evolves.